jvasilak/IDS-project/README.md

 Final Version Notes:
 There are two ways to run the code: you can use either main.py or gui.py. main.py runs it with a command line interface of the kind we have been using throughout the semester, while gui.py runs it with a tkinter-based gui.

-The model file is also too big to add to Github, similar to the raw data, so we have a script to download it.
-If you run getmodel.sh, it will download the trained model from Jonathon's Google Drive for you.
-This should be the only setup necessary.
+The model file is also too big to add to Github, similar to the raw data, so we have decided to include a link to the file in from a google drive.
+The model file needed to run the program can be found at https://drive.google.com/file/d/1plan9PXQWfDuGOOtJbL3RL4P9GTFXa84/view?usp=sharing.